 closed on all public holidays that fall on a Monday

 Entrance fee: adult € 5 / children under 19 for free

 Free entry with your Vienna Flexi PASS (Get your Vienna Flexi PASS here!)

-HOP ON HOP OFF Stop: RED and GREEN Line University
+HOP ON HOP OFF Stop: RED Line University